 My more recent work, on the census, is less readily available online, but lends itself yet more easily to publication through traditional journals with widely engaging digital supplements.

-My work in giving shape to massive digital collections is most fully expressed in Bookworm, a major collaborative project I co-direct with Erez Aiden at Rice University.
+My work in giving shape to massive digital collections is most fully expressed in Bookworm, a long-term collaborative project I co-direct with Erez Aiden at Rice University.
 Bookworm offers a platform for making compelling visualizations of textual data, extracting data for research, and interacting directly with the texts in massive digital libraries.
 Tools for natural language processing often presume the user is working with unstructured text.
 In most humanities cases, though, the metadata of a text is extensive and as useful for interpretation as the text itself.
 Bookworm makes it easy to take advantage of whatever metadata a large text library has.
 Anyone can use it situate the language of books in time, newspapers in space, and journal articles across disciplines.

 Bookworm fills a need for libraries, archives, and scholars who want to allow richer access to their collections than a simple search engine.
 Established digital humanities tools like Omeka allow museums to present their archives online using a set of customizable but manageable libraries.
 Bookworm does the same for raw texts, allowing a variety of quantative analyses and data visualizations.
 A few instances not made by me or the core Bookworm team include the Vogue magazine browser at Yale and the Sandbox Hathi Trust browser, which we are currently improving under an NEH grant.